PROJECT REVERE

 RevereLeaflet01.jpg (41775 bytes)

-Project Revere Salt Lake City Leaflet
+Project Revere Pretest E Salt Lake City Leaflet

 One visit from an enemy bomber could send refugees and wounded pouring into your town.
 Are you prepared to help care for them?